 - lack of speed (settlement may take up to several days)

 Paypal.
 The best-known online payment processing service.

 Credit card payments.
-Classic payment method many freelancers got used to.
+Traditional payment method many freelancers got used to.

-– implies sharing credit card data, which may be not comfortable for some clients
+- implies sharing credit card data, which may be uncomfortable for some clients

 Bank wire transfer.
 Often preferred for local payments.